Clubs and Leagues: Group Skates

 Empire Tuesday Night Skate

 The oldest group skate in town is the Tuesday Night Skate (TNS).
-The current version of the TNS is small as group skates go.
-In 2016-18, a group of 15 skaters was considered a nice crew, but as of spring 2024, numbers are back up a bit and there could be 25.
+The current version of the TNS is relatively small as group skates go.
+In 2016-18, a group of 15 skaters was considered a nice crew, but as of 2024, numbers were back up a bit and the headcount was over 30 a few times during summer.

-Since spring 2016, TNS has met by the statue of General Sherman in Manhattan's Grand Army Plaza, at the corner of Fifth Ave. and 60th St. This is also the southeast corner entrance to Central Park (The west side Blades skate shop where TNS met for many, many years closed permanently in January 2016.)
+Since winter 2016, TNS has met by the statue of General Sherman in Manhattan's Grand Army Plaza, at the corner of Fifth Ave. and 60th St. This is also the southeast corner entrance to Central Park.
+(The Blades West skate shop where TNS met for many, many years closed permanently in January 2016.)
 Meet-up begins 7:45 p.m., and the skate rolls out shortly after 8:00.

 TNS skates year-round, weather permitting.
 The skate will be called off if the streets are wet or otherwise unskateable, if temperatures are below freezing, and/or the winds too strong.
 During winter (late November through March), TNS might re-schedule if Tuesday's weather is bad, but during the rest of the year, the alternative is to do the Wednesday Night Skate.
 Late TNS announcements will most likely be found on the Empire Facebook page.